It’s absolutely essential that you take good care of your gums and teeth.

 This bacteria has the ability to clog arteries and increase your risk of a severe heart attack.
 The blood vessel that sends blood to your brain can become clogged and increase your risk of suffering from a stroke as well.

 2. Risk of Suffering from Dementia

-If you have poor oral hygiene and it causes you to suffer from tooth loss this could lead to potential loss of memory which can then lead to dementia.
-There are substances which are inflammatory in nature that can cause your brain to become inflamed which could cause brain death.
+If you have poor oral hygiene and it causes you to suffer from tooth loss, this could lead to potential loss of memory which can then lead to dementia.
+There are substances which are inflammatory in nature that can cause parts of your brain to die.

 3. Respiratory Conditions